 Finding out if your car has failed its MOT

 If your car has just failed its MOT, you will be contacted by the test centre and upon your return, you’ll be issued with a VT30 (Refusal of an MOT Test Certificate).
-This outlines you cars details, MOT test number and the reasoning for its failure.
-You should keep this document safe as it will be needed for next steps.
+This outlines your cars details, MOT test number and the reasoning for its failure.
+You should keep this document safe as it will be needed for the next steps.

 Can I drive my car with a failed MOT?

-Often the first question when learning your car has failed its MOT is whether it’s it’s legal to drive without a valid MOT certificate.
+Often the first question when learning your car has failed its MOT is whether it’s legal to drive without a valid MOT certificate.
 The answer is often no – without an MOT certificate, your car insurance could be invalid.